 Couchbase NoSQL Certifications

-Couchbase certifications are brand new: they’ve been offered since Dec 2020.
-Couchbase Associate Architect and Couchbase Professional Administrator are not yet available.
-But you can try your skills for the Java Developer NoSQL certification in Couchbase, for just $50 US.
+Couchbase certifications are rather new: they’ve been offered since Dec 2020, starting with the Couchbase Associate Java Developer certification.
+You can try your skills for the Java Developer NoSQL certification in Couchbase, for just $50 US.
 At this price, it is one of the cheapest certifications with a proctored exam.

 - Couchbase Associate Java Developer – the proctored exam costs just $50 US.
 The exam has 40 questions, a 90 minutes time limit (which is more than enough), and a 80% passing score.
 Getting less than 8 questions wrong out of 40 could be a challenge.
 Follow the previous link to find out how I prepared for and passed it in just 3 days.
 And if you find their recommended video course somehow long and verbose (as I did), consider using my brand new Udemy practice tests as well.